MEGALI (ANO) GRAVA LOUTSON CAVE

 Folklore and oral tradition:

 Persistent rumours state there is a deep ground water well ('pigadi') connecting Megali Grava Loutson cave with Mikri Grava Loutson cave.
 A story has been told that sheep sometimes disappear in one cave and that they appear in the other cave because of a mysterious connection between both caves.
 The existence of a connection between both caves is not confirmed through scientific evidence.
-Neither has it been discovered during the inspection of both caves in 2017 and 2018.
+Neither has it been discovered during the exploration of both caves in 2017 and 2018.

 A different story tells that - somewhere in the centre of the main room, where the dome touches the ground - there used to be a big hole channeling to a smaller chamber and another hole, only passable by smalls animals, like fox.